Using Big Data to explore the links between watershed and human health

-Public health issues such as malnutrition, water-borne diseases, and mental illness cause significant hardship and millions of deaths annually.
-Case studies and anecdotes indicate that trends in natural ecosystems and human health are related, but we lack a general and rigorous understanding of these connections.
-In particular, the impact of watershed disturbance on water-borne disease in downstream communities is gaining increased international attention, but is still poorly understood at a global level.
-A clearer picture of these linkages would help to improve public health outcomes for some of the world’s poorest people, while simultaneously conserving some of the most important landscapes and seascapes left on earth.
+Public health issues such as malnutrition, water-borne diseases and mental illness cause significant hardship and millions of deaths annually.
+Case studies and anecdotes indicate that trends in natural ecosystems and human health are related but we lack a rigorous understanding of how.
+In particular, the impact of watershed disturbance on water-borne disease is still poorly understood at a global level.
+A clearer picture of these links would help improve the health of some of the world’s poorest people while providing a human health case for conserving some of the most important landscapes and seascapes.

-This project will use Big Data to understand how environmental condition and management of watersheds affects human health outcomes.
-To do this, the project team we will compile, for the first time, all of the Demographic and Health Surveys (DHS) administered for USAID over 20 years, covering 100,000’s of households in more than 40 countries.
-We will combine these data—including health outcomes like diarrhea, stunting, and anemia as well as socio-economic factors like education, income, sanitation— with information on protected areas, land cover, climate, and infrastructure to produce a unique global database.
+The project team has compiled, for the first time, the Demographic and Health Surveys administered for USAID over 20 years, covering over 500,000 households in more than 40 countries.
+They combined this data including on health problems like diarrhoea, stunting and anaemia as well as socio-economic factors like education, income and sanitation with information on protected areas, land cover, climate, and infrastructure to produce a unique global database.

 This research will increase our understanding of how land management and conservation can affect human health.
 It will improve capacity to analyse environment and human health implications under the framework of the Sustainable Development Goals.

 Ultimately, the database will be made publicly available, along with examples of methods that can be used to analyse and estimate likely health impacts of projects proposed by WWF and others, demonstrating the potential value of conservation as a public health investment.